Reassessing Code Authorship Attribution in the Era of Language Models: Related Work

 Addressing the gap in evaluating resistance to adversarial attacks, we found several studies that did assess this aspect.
 Quiring \etal{}~\cite{quiring2019misleading} designed an adversarial attack strategy for \CAAS{} using Monte-Carlo tree search, which dramatically reduced the model’s accuracy from 88\% to 1\%.
 Other studies have also showed that automated \CAAS{} models are susceptible to adversarial attacks~\cite{mcknight2018style,simko2018recognizing,liu2021practical,matyukhina2019adversarial,Ropgen}.
 In this study, we follow the similar methodology to perform adversarial attack on \LLMsS{}.

 Although \LLMsS{} have demonstrated promising results in various SE tasks such as code completion~\cite{raychev2014code}, code summarization~\cite{ahmed2024automatic}, code translation~\cite{pan2023understanding}, and bug triaging~\cite{dipongkor2023comparative}, their application in \CAAS{} has been relatively unexplored.
 Yang \textit{et al.}~\cite{yang2022natural} introduced \textit{ALERT}, a method that generates adversarial samples by renaming method names.
 They then fine-tuned and targeted \CodeBERT{} and \GraphCodeBERT{} in their attacks, affecting Vulnerability Prediction, Clone Detection, and Authorship Attribution.
 However, their approach to perturbing code, limited to renaming method names, is considerably less extensive than our 28 transformation rules.
+Additionally, while \textit{ALERT} tested \LLMsS{} performance using monolingual datasets, our evaluations utilize multilingual datasets, offering a more comprehensive analysis of \LLMsS{} under varied conditions.

+A small portion of this work was previously published as an extended abstract for an ACM SRC competition~\cite{atish:src}.
+This presented preliminary results, focusing on encoder-only models with parameter sizes in the hundreds of millions.
+In the SRC paper, no hyper-parameter fine-tuning was performed, the experiments reported accuracy and adversarial success rates on a more limited version of our LeetCode dataset for only a single model (UnixCoder), there was no comparison to state-of-the-art (SOTA) baselines, and finally, interpretability techniques were not applied.